readthedocs/website/content/pages/terms-of-service.rst

 publish, or submit to any part of our Services, including the rights of integrity and attribution.
-However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in `License grant to us <terms-of-service:License grant to us>`, but not otherwise.
+However, you waive these rights and agree not to assert them against us, to enable us to reasonably exercise the rights granted in `License grant to us`_, but not otherwise.

 To the extent this agreement is not enforceable by applicable law, you grant Read the Docs the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content